 Guided Auth enables Postman to recognize requests to your API's base URL and prompt your API's consumers with steps to set up authentication.
 Your API's consumers can use Guided Auth to set up authentication to your API whether they've forked your public collection or created a request to your API from scratch.

-To set up authentication for your public APIs, go to the API authorization dashboard.
-Select Team > Team Settings in the Postman header, then select Set up API authorization in the left sidebar.
+To set up authentication for your public APIs, go to the guided authorization dashboard.
+Select Team > Team Settings in the Postman header, then select Guided Auth in the left sidebar.

 Postman supports Bearer Token, Basic Auth, API Key, and OAuth 2.0 authorization.